We believe small steps compound over time.

 We are proud that 92% of our staff are Black people or people of color, and 96% have been incarcerated and/or experienced homelessness.
 At Urban Alchemy, we do the work.
 We don’t sit on the sidelines.

 Urban Alchemy is a fast-growing start-up, and this is a very exciting time for the organization.
 However, we have seen what reckless expansion can do and are committed to growing responsibly.
-We recognize there are many things we should, could, and will do better as Urban Alchemy matures, but we’re getting better and stronger every week.
-Urban Alchemy worked with a variety of consultants on developing a growth plan that includes a process for vetting new opportunities.
-This is serving as our road map for intentional, responsible growth.
+We recognize there are many things we should, could, and will do better as Urban Alchemy matures and we are getting stronger every week.
+Urban Alchemy worked with a variety of consultants on developing a growth plan that includes a process for vetting new opportunities that serves as a road map for our responsible expansion

 Currently, our greatest challenge is the need to strengthen Urban Alchemy’s “back office” functions.
 We need to build our financial analysis, data collection, and contract management capacities.
 We also need to continue refining our human resources management and staff training.
 We are especially focused on expanding the educational and career opportunities for our employees.
-These investments will help us maintain and improve the quality of our services as we grow.
+These investments will help us maintain and improve the quality of our services.

 Urban Alchemy’s other big challenge is cash.
 If we were a tech start-up, we would probably be seeking Series B or C funding to meet our infrastructure needs and achieve our expansion goals.
 However, as a nonprofit social enterprise, we are looking for foundations, corporations, and individuals to make philanthropic investments in our transformative model.
 Urban Alchemy is being strategic and intentional regarding our expansion as we work to secure new investments.